JohnBinford/AppleWood-Pointe/readme-OLD.md

    - He was the first AWP buyer to reach out about getting the shop organized before occupancy.
 He was a creative and passionate woodworker who made everything from armoires, to adirondack chairs, to creating custom benches for the Ames Center.
    - [Click here for Dave's Obituary.](https://github.com/JohnBinford/AppleWood-Pointe/tree/main/CraftsMen/Dave-P)

-- Ralph recently provided a couple of new picture of his Drill-Press-Milling-Table outfit.</br>
+- Ralph recently provided a couple of new picture of his Drill-Press-Milling-Table outfit.<br>
 check out his folder in the CraftsMen folder above.
 - Ralph updloaded a nice "Countdown to Selling your House" Checklist.
-You can get it from the Documents Page.</br>
+You can get it from the Documents Page.<br>
 [Click here to go to the PDF Documents Collection.](./Documents/Download.md)
 - John submitteed an electrical plan to the Engineers recently.
   - We asked for a bunch of duplex R5-20's spaced around each wall, and in the store room.